nickhinderer/interactive-web-map/reports/design.md

 ![overview](../images/BaseArchitecture.png)

 The browser loads the index.html file (by default) which in turn loads the bundled JavaScript single page application bundle.js.
-* The single page application makes RESTful API requests to the server on the same port using  JavaScript's asynchronous fetch.
+* The single page a(https://user-images.githubusercontent.com/82910022/133346759-0d243517-04bb-4d1c-9f96-d52501c914b2.jpg)
+pplication makes RESTful API requests to the server on the same port using  JavaScript's asynchronous fetch.
 * A protocol document describes the JSON format for the RESTful API requests and responses.
 * JSON Schemas are used to verify requests on the server side and responses on the client side.
 * On the client, ReactJS renders the application using ReactStrap, Leaflet, and application defined components.